 An excellent example of how a concept works to drive a project forward is the work of Bjarke ingles (BIG), where the strength of his concepts and the explanations behind them have enabled him to explain and justify even the most outlandish of projects, that without their grounding would have never come to fruition.

 As mentioned, architectural design decisions are shaped and defined via their concepts and for this reason architecture is strongly judged on their strength.
 Generally speaking, a weak piece of architecture is a result of an ill-conceived and developed concept.

 Its purpose is therefore to provide clarity and a framework to the design process and presentation of a building.

-As explained above, a concept however does not have to be a singular “big idea”, but can also be a series of smaller conceptual scenarios, that could be based on organisation, materiality or structure for example.
+As explained above, a concept however does not have to be a singular “big idea”, but can also be a series of smaller conceptual scenarios, that could be based on organization, materiality or structure for example.